dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

    - This is train with lbfgs solver
   ![Logistic Regression Feature Importances](images/logistic_regression.png)

-   - This is train with quasi-Newton
+   - This is train with quasi-Newton solver
   ![Logistic Regression Feature Importances](images/logistic_regression_qn.png)

 #### Insights and Recommendations